-- 2. Eaton Vance is registered under the Investment Advisers Act of 1940 and acts as the Current Funds' investment adviser and administrator and is responsible for the overall management of the Current Funds.
-Each Fund will be advised by an Investment Adviser that is registered under the Advisers Act. - 3.
-Applicants state that the Board of Trustees (the "Board") of each Current Fund, including a majority of the members of each of the Boards who are not "interested persons" of each Current Fund as defined in section 2(a)(19) of the Act (the "Independent Trustees"), has requested and considered, and Eaton Vance provided, information regarding the purpose and terms of a proposed distribution policy, the likely effects of such policy on the Current Fund's long-term total return (in relation to market price and net asset value per common share ("NAV")) and the relationship between the Current Funds' distribution rate on their common shares under the policy and the Current Funds' total return (in relation to NAV).
-Applicants state that the Independent Trustees of each Current Fund also considered what conflicts of interest Eaton Vance and its affiliated persons and the Current Funds might have with respect to the adoption or implementation of such policy.
-Applicants further state that after considering such information the Boards, including the Independent Trustees, of the Current Funds approved a distribution another jurisdiction or a change in the type of business organization.
-All registered closed-end investment companies that currently intend to rely on the order are named as applicants.

-policy and related plan with respect to the Current Funds' common shares (the "Plan") and determined that such Plan is consistent with the Current Funds' investment objectives and in the best interests of the Current Funds' common shareholders.
+- 2. The Investment Adviser is a Delaware corporation registered under the Investment Advisers Act of 1940 ("Advisers Act").
+The Investment Adviser serves as investment adviser to UTG and may in the future serve as investment adviser to one or more additional Funds.
+Each Fund will be advised by an investment adviser that is registered under the Advisers Act. - 3.
+Applicants state that on December 12, 2006, the Board of Trustees (the "Board") of UTG, including a majority of the members of the Board who are not "interested persons" of UTG as defined in section 2(a)(19) of the Act (the "Independent Trustees"), reviewed information regarding the purpose and terms of a proposed distribution policy, the reasonably foreseeable effect of such policy on UTG's long-term total return (based on market price and net asset value ("NAV") per common share) and the expected relationship between UTG's distribution rate on its common shares under the policy and UTG's total return (in relation to NAV per share).
+Applicants state that the Independent Trustees also considered information about any potential or actual conflicts of interest that the Investment Adviser, any affiliated persons of the Investment Adviser, or any other affiliated persons of UTG may have relating to the adoption or implementation of such policy.
+Applicants further state that after considering such information the Board, including the Independent Trustees, approved a distribution policy with respect to UTG's common shares (the "Plan") and determined that such Plan is consistent with UTG's investment objectives and policies and in the best interests of UTG's common shareholders.
+Prior to implementing the Plan, the Board of UTG, including the Independent Trustees, will review the factors considered in connection with its approval of the Plan, as well as any changes in such factors since the date of its approval, and will confirm that the Plan is consistent with UTG's investment objectives and policies and in the best interests of UTG's common shareholders.